 Unmetered bandwidth means the amount of data is not measured – and you won’t be charged a different fee if you use only 50GB or 10TB of data.
 You’re free to use as much data as the server physically allows.

 Nonetheless, there’s always the network speed limit that directly affects how much data can travel in one moment.
-Commonly, dedicated servers come with an internet connection of 1Gbps or 10Gbps, so even though your bandwidth might be unmetered, your servers will still slow to a crawl if too many people are using it at the same time.
+Commonly, dedicated servers come with an internet connection of 5Gbps or 10Gbps, so even though your bandwidth might be unmetered, your servers will still slow to a crawl if too many people are using it at the same time.
 On the other hand, a dedicated server with unmetered bandwidth might have the same challenge, but with unmetered bandwidth, the number of users serviced would be higher.

 Unmetered Dedicated Server Benefits